top of page

 Home / Lymphoedema

-Signs of lymphoedema
+Common Signs of Lymphoedema

-2. A feeling of heaviness at the affected site
+• A feeling of heaviness or tightness in the affected area

 Why does lymphedema develop?